 In this test, it was hypothesized that combining butyric acid and zinc would have beneficial effects towards the intestine, particularly if supplemented during a stress condition like an inflammatory challenge or heat stress.
 Butyric acid and zinc effects were tested in an in vitro cell culture model to determine if any positive benefits could be detected.
 To read more about this trial, download the PDF.

 Heat stress can result in muscle damage, oxidative stress and death, but possible its most common impact is on the gastrointestinal tract.
 The combination of heat stress and decreased feed intake associated with stress can result in severe losses.
-The study below was done to evaluate the protective effects of an encapsulated source of butyric acid and zinc (ButiPEARL Z) on swine performance and intestinal integrity during heat stress.
+The study below was done to evaluate the protective effects of an encapsulated source of zinc butyrate (ButiPEARL Z) on swine performance and intestinal integrity during heat stress.
 For more information on ButiPEARL Z and heat stress, download this PDF.

 ButiPEARL Z has been shown to improve growth performance of broilers in previous trial work.
 However, the effect of ButiPEARL Z on heat stressed broiler chicken performance, gut integrity and meat quality has yet to be evaluated.
 The present study evaluated the impact of ButiPEARL Z on performance parameters, gut integrity and meat quality during heat stress in male broiler chickens reared to 47 days of age.
 Download the PDF for more information.

 Since earning the prestigious Global Food Safety Initiative (GFSI) recognition at its Des Moines, Iowa, manufacturing facility in February 2013, Kemin Industries has remained a leader in the production of safe, quality ingredients.
 The recognition reinforced the company's investment in human and financial capital to enhance existing conditions and processes.
 Kemin also has the FSSC 22000 certification, recognized by GFSI, which is accepted by food manufacturers worldwide.